Gero0Nikolov/fancy-user-listing/readme.txt

 <strong>Why to use the plugin ?</strong>
 <br>
 The need of quick listing of your registered users on some page or post ?
-Well this is your reason and this is your plugin.
+Well this is one good reason and this is your plugin.

 <strong>You don't find your functionality ?</strong>
 <br>
-Custom Post Type Lister is <strong>Open Source</strong> plugin, which means that you can contribute to it.
+Fancy User Listing is <strong>Open Source</strong> plugin, which means that you can contribute to it.
 Yup that's right!
 If you don't find the needed functionality just add it.
 Here is the <strong><a href="https://github.com/Gero0Nikolov/fancy-user-listing.git" target="_blank">repository</a></strong>.<br>
 Cheers!<br>